WGBH-MLA/AAPB2/app/views/primary_source_sets/great-depression.md

 The Great Depression was an unprecedented economic crisis that affected almost every American across the nation.
 In the South, farmers, tenant farmers, and sharecroppers, already facing economic hardship due to wartime overproduction and lower post-World War I demand, faced especially tough economic conditions.
 Black agricultural workers suffered severely during the Depression as the majority were tied to the fortunes of cotton and tobacco cash crops.
 The New Deal’s Agricultural Adjustment Act, designed to raise agricultural prices by paying farmers to destroy crops and reduce supply, resulted in further hardships for tenant farmers and, especially, Black sharecroppers, when land they worked on was taken out of production and their landlords did not share government payments with them.
 In 1934, tenant farmers and sharecroppers responded by forming the Southern Tenant Farmers’ Union (STFU), the first interracial farmers’ union.
 The STFU, committed to nonviolent reform despite violent reprisals, established a model for future civil rights organization and activism.
 <br><br>
-This resource set is composed of twelve short video clips from interviews conducted for the 1993 documentary The Great Depression.
+This resource set is composed of twelve short video clips from interviews conducted for the 1993 documentary *The Great Depression*.
 Together, they provide students with first-hand accounts of the Great Depression, the unique challenges southern tenant farmers and sharecroppers faced, the inadequate relief provided by the Agricultural Adjustment Act, and the resulting formation of the Southern Tenant Farmers’ Union.

 ## Teachingtips